 A solid dividend strategy is an essential component of every investor’s portfolio.
 Since the 1930s, dividends have accounted for 41 percent of the S&P 500’s total returns, according to research by Hartford Funds.
 And when dividends are reinvested, the returns are even higher, accounting for 84 percent of the S&P’s total returns since 1970.

 Inherently, dividend investing tends to be less risky.
-Companies in a position to issue regular payments are often more cash-rich than those still trying to grow their businesses.
+Companies in a position to issue regular payments are often more cash-rich than those trying to rapidly grow their businesses.
 Well-established names also have a history of boosting their dividend payouts every year and take a lot of pride in doing so.

 When choosing dividend ETFs, here are four steps to consider:

 - Determine your financial goals: The type of investments you choose depends on what you are trying to achieve.
-For example, someone about to retire will have a conservative approach to investing.
+For example, someone about to retire will likely have a more conservative approach to investing.
 So always let your financial objectives drive your decision-making.

 - Research dividend funds: When selecting dividend ETFs, pay attention to factors like dividend history, dividend yield, the fund’s performance, expense ratios, top holdings, and assets under management.
 Investors can find this information in a fund’s prospectus.